Culture of Macau: Cantonese opera

 Cantonese opera is quite popular, especially among elderly residents.
 In 2003, the Cultural Institute of the Macau S.A.R Government, in collaboration with the Leisure and Cultural Services Department of the Hong Kong SAR, organized the exhibition "Fong Yim Fun – The Life and Work of a Cantonese Opera Artiste".
-As a well-known actress and opera artiste in Guangdong, Hong Kong and Macau, Fong Yim Fun performed in more than 150 operas and films.
-Part of her works was exhibited in the Museum of Macau at that time.
+As a well-known actress and opera artiste in Guangdong, Hong Kong, and Macau, Fong Yim Fun performed in more than 150 operas and films.
+Part of her works was exhibited in the Macao Museum at that time.